boc-tothefuture/openhab-jruby/docs/installation.md

    # org.openhab.automation.jrubyscripting:require=openhab
    ```

-   This configuration with the openhab-jrubyscripting gem specified with [pessimistic versioning](https://thoughtbot.com/blog/rubys-pessimistic-operator) will install any version of openhab-scripting greater than or equal to 4.0 but less than 5.0.
+   This configuration with the openhab-jrubyscripting gem specified with [pessimistic versioning](https://thoughtbot.com/blog/rubys-pessimistic-operator) will install any version of openhab-jrubyscripting greater than or equal to 4.0 but less than 5.0.
 On system restart if any (non-breaking) new versions of the library are available they will automatically be installed.
 2. Edit `<OPENHAB_CONF>/services/addons.cfg` and ensure that `jrubyscripting` is included in an uncommented `automation=` list of automations to install.

 ## Upgrading